sezna/nps/README.md

 Note, often servers are configured to run `npm start` by default to start the server.
-To allow for this case, you can provide a `default` script at the root of your scripts which will be run when `p-s` is run without any arguments.
+To allow for this case, you can provide a `default` script at the root of your scripts which will be run when `nps` is run without any arguments.
 Effectively this will allow you to have a script run when `npm start` is executed.

 ## Inspiration